Théophile Alajouanine

 Théophile Alajouanine (/fr/; 12 June 1890 - 2 May 1980) was a French neurologist.

 Théophile Alajouanine was born in Verneix, Allier.
 He was a student of Joseph Jules Dejerine and a colleague of Georges Guillain and Charles Foix.
 He was a prolific writer on many topics but was particularly interested in aphasia.

-A great scholar and enthusiastic bibliophile, Alajouanine had privileged relationships with famous writers during his neurological and neuropsychological career.
-Fyodor Dostoevsky's biography and works provided him with a penetrating look into the world of epilepsy.
-He was the composer Ravel's neurologist, and published an account of the composer's aphasia.
+Alajouanine was a scholar and bibliophile who maintained close relationships with several prominent writers during his career as a neurologist and neuropsychologist.
+He drew on the biography and works of Fyodor Dostoevsky to inform his understanding of epilepsy.
+He also served as the neurologist for the composer Maurice Ravel and published an account of the composer’s aphasia.

 The Laboratoire Théophile-Alajouanine, Centre hospitalier Côte-des-Neiges, Montréal is named after him.